ibm-cloud-docs/pattern-network-vrf-only/compute-architecture.md

 # Architecture decisions for compute
 {: #compute-decisions}

-The following are compute architecture decisions for the Network architecture for data centers without a Transit Gateway service pattern.
+The following are compute architecture decisions for the Network architecture for data centers without a {{site.data.keyword.tg_full_notm}} service pattern.

 | **Architecture decision**        | **Requirement**                                                            | **Options**                                 | **Decision**   | **Rationale**                                    |
 |----------------------------------|----------------------------------------------------------------------------|---------------------------------------------|----------------|--------------------------------------------------|